 Instead of getting a new glass each time you have a drink, keep using the same glass throughout the day.
 Then wash it at the end of the day.
 If you switch drinks, all it needs is a quick rinse and it’s ready to go.

 Most of us drink multiple beverages throughout the day.
-It’s easy to see how reusing the same glass can significantly cut down on the number of dishes by the end of the day.
-Especially if you have a family who are all drinking from a new glass each time!
+It’s easy to see how reusing the same glass can significantly cut down on the number of dirty dishes by the end of the day.
+Especially if you have a family who are all drinking from a new glass each time too!

 This is another example of simple habits to keep your kitchen organized and tidy without much extra effort at all!